 Records are updated periodically, as resources allow, to add new titles and changes in holdings.
 CRL makes no claims or warrant as to the comprehensiveness and completeness of the ICON database and ICON data.

 Intended Audience and Stakeholders

-The database is a designed to inform decision-making by librarians at academic, public and independent research libraries.
+The database is designed to inform decision-making by publishers and by librarians at academic, public and independent research libraries.
 The primary intended audience consists of collection development and electronic resource librarians, reference specialists, and preservation librarians.
 It also includes those involved in planning newspaper digitization projects.

 - For subject specialists and reference librarians, the aggregation of detailed, authoritative bibliographic and descriptive information facilitates the discovery of news resources.

 - For collection development and interlibrary loan librarians, holdings metadata allows users to more easily locate where newspaper titles appear in various formats: print collections, published and non-commercial microfilm sets, and electronic newspaper databases; and to measure the extent and completeness of those holdings.